PLEASE NOTE: Due to the current restrictions on international travel, Fiji work placements are on hold indefinitely

 Your passport must have at least 6 months currency after your scheduled departure date from Fiji.

-Yes, you will need to arrange your own travel insurance.
+You will need to arrange your own travel insurance and provide details of this.
 Open Colleges only covers your insurance whilst you are undertaking work placement activities.

 This is optional.
 There is no vaccination certificate required for direct travel from Australia.
 However, it is best to check with your local doctor.
 Due to moderate risk or the presence of some diseases, vaccinations for Hepatitis A, Hepatitis B, Typhoid and Influenza are recommended.

-Yes, you will complete 160 hours of work placement, providing you successfully complete all requires tasks and activities, including: planning and preparation prior to departure, placement during your stay in Fiji and then review and evaluation of the project upon your return to Australia.
+You will complete all work placement hours, providing you successfully complete all required tasks and activities, including: planning and preparation prior to departure, placement during your stay in Fiji and then the evaluation of the project upon your return to Australia.
+If you are unable to attend any part of the project you will be required to make up the hours, these activities will be negotiated with Open Colleges staff.

-Please note: Open Colleges requires a minimum of 12 successful applicants for the project to go ahead.
+Please note: Open Colleges requires a minimum of 15 and a maximum of 18 successful applicants for the project to go ahead.
 Applicants’ places are not secured until they have received confirmation of the outcome of their Expression of Interest submissions.
 If maximum spots are filled, students may be asked to postpone application to the next available intake date, if there is one.
 Program is subject to change at any time and may be discontinued for future intakes.
-Eligibility criteria applies – please download Expression of Interest form for more information.
+Eligibility criteria applies.
+After enrolling in your course, you'll be sent an email informing you of upcoming project dates and how to apply, if applicable.